openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

 - restore the SHA256 internal state to `hash_state` again, re-measure the addition of one thread section with no stack page, check that the final hash matches the base image hash (e.g. `sigstruct.EnclaveHash` in the case of SGX), and finally
 - check the signature of the base image (e.g. `sigstruct` in the case of SGX; note this is integrity-protected by the hardware because of it's inclusion in the EEID pages).

-Essentially, the verification process confirms that heap, thread sections with stacks and theEEID pages were added exactly according to the SW convention, after the base image.
-For SGX, the content of heap and thread sections to be added are predetermined by the SW convention, expect TCS.OENTRY.
-To make sure TCS.OENTRY is set as expected when the TCS control pages were added, one thread section (containing a TCS control page) is included in the base image and measured, with the measurement reflected in the base image `sigstruct`.
-If TCS.OENTRY was not set as expected (matching the value used to produce the measurement in the base image `sigstruct`, and truthfully recorded in `entry_point` in `oe_eeid_t` ) when the TCS control pages were added, the base image measurement check or the MRENCLAVE check will detect the attack.
+Essentially, the verification process confirms that heap, thread sections with stacks, and the EEID pages were added after the base image exactly according to the SW convention.
+For SGX, the SW convention predetermines the contents of the heap and thread sections except for `TCS.OENTRY`.

+To ensure that `TCS.OENTRY` is set as expected when the TCS control pages are added, one thread section (containing a TCS control page) is included in the base image and measured so that it is reflected in the base image `sigstruct`.
+Doing so allows the base image measurement check or MRENCLAVE check to detect if either the `TCS.OENTRY` value used during addition of the TCS control pages or the `oe_eeid_t.entry_point` value is unexpected.

 Authors
 -------